kaisermann/aph/README.md

 # Aph

-A very lightweight (**841 bytes** minified and gzipped), easy and simple DOM manipulation library.
+A very lightweight (**842 bytes** minified and gzipped), easy and simple DOM manipulation library.

 **'a', 'p', 'h'** are the first letters of **Apheleia**, the greek mythology spirit and personification of ease, simplicity and primitivity in the good sense.

 The goal of this library is to be a versatile and lightweight way of doing some simple DOM manipulations with vanilla JS.
 In no way it tries to replace any other manipulation framework such as jQuery, Zepto, Cash, etc.

 **aph** uses ES6 module syntax for ease of importing it inside your code.
-For those concatenating scripts or including directly into the HTML, there's also an [UMD version available](https://github.com/kaisermann/aph/tree/master/dist/aph.js).
+For those concatenating scripts or including directly into the HTML, there's also an [Universal Module Definition version available](https://github.com/kaisermann/aph/tree/master/dist/aph.js).

+*<span style="color: red;">This project is in active development and it's still being changed very frequently. </span>*

 ## Support
 * **Chrome** >= 8